vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 that day with curds and cooked food and offer worship to the ten quarters with holy food; honour brāhmapas with flowers of various colours and with edibles; for a year; the king who performs this becomes victorious and an emperor; KKV 309, HVI.
 992-993 (both quoting Var.
 65. 1-6), KR 420,

 Vi.
 Dh.
 III, 164.
 1-7.
-Savitrīvrata—Vide above pp. 91–94.
+Savitr̥īvrata—Vide above pp. 91–94.
 Simhastha-guru-When Jupiter enters the sign Simha (Lion or

 Leo ) there is no marching against an enemy, no marriage, no upanayana, no occupying a house ( for the first time), no establishment of the images of gods and generally no performance of other auspicious acts; vide Malamāsatattva p.
 828 quoting two verses from Bhimaparākrama which are BB (p.
 274 ) and Suddhi-kaumudi p.
 222. It is believed that all sacred places come to the river Godāvari when Jupiter is in the sign Lion and therefore one should bathe in the Godavari when Jupiter is in Loo (which is for about one year ).
 There are diverse views about celebrating marriage and upanayana in Simhastha-Guru; some hold that marriage and other auspicious rites are prohibited only when Jupiter is in Maghā-nakṣatra (i. e. first 135 degrees of Leo.).
 Others hold that in the countries between the Ganges and Godāvarī marriage and upanayanaList of prutas